-Reports should be provided annually on the success of translocation methods and recommendations made to assist in future translocation efforts.
+Reports should be provided annually to OEH and DPE, for five years only on the success of translocation methods and recommendations made to assist in future translocation efforts.
 All works are to be recorded via a photographic record, the results of which are to be included in the ensuing project reports.